crystax/android-crew/README.md

 Example:

     $ crew help
+    Usage: crew [OPTIONS] COMMAND [parameters]

+    where

+    OPTIONS are:
+      --backtrace, -b output backtrace with exception message;
+                      debug option

+    COMMAND is one of the following:
       version         output version information
       help            show this help message
       list [libs|utils|tools]
-                    list all available formulas for libraries, utilities or toolchains; whithout argument list formulas
+                      list all available formulas for libraries, utilities or toolchains; whithout an argument list all formulas
-                    for libraries
-    info name ...   show information about the specified formulas
+      info name ...   show information about the specified formula(s) install name[:version][:source] ...
-    install name[:version]
-                    install the specified formula
+                      install the specified formula(s)
       remove name[:version|:all] ...
-                    uninstall the specified formula
+                      uninstall the specified formulas
+      build name:[version]
+                      rebuild formula from sources
       update          update crew repository information
       upgrade         install most recent versions
       cleanup [-n]    uninstall old versions

+    For every command where formula name is reuqired, name can be specified in two forms.
+Short form: just formula name, f.e. zlib; full form that includes formula type, f.e. utils/zlib.
+Full form is required only to resolve ambiguity.

-### list
+### list [libs|utils|tools]

-List all available formulas, their versions and status (installed or not); future crew versions can also show if library freely available or must be payed for.
+List all available formulas, their versions and status (installed or not).
+If libs or utils or tools argument was specified the command will output information only about libraries, crew utilitites (and their components) and toolchains respectively.

 Example: